Stowe, Buckinghamshire: Stowe House

 Formerly the country seat of the Dukes of Buckingham and Chandos, Stowe House is now occupied by Stowe School.
 The landscaped gardens and its many monuments were acquired by the National Trust in 1990, and are open to the public.
 The National Trust is overseeing a restoration programme of the grounds, temples and follies.

 Stowe in film

 Because of its picturesque surroundings Stowe has been the setting for many films, including Indiana Jones and the Last Crusade, the Bollywood film Kabhi Khushi Kabhi Gham, Proof of Life, Stardust (2007), and The World Is Not Enough in the James Bond series.

+Notable people

+The teacher, author and murder victim Peter Farquhar taught at Stowe School and worshipped and preached at Stowe Parish Church.